TWENTY YEARS LATER, WE STILL SEE LIGHT BLUE: INSIDE MARIO TESTINO'S DOLCE & GABBANA CLASSIC

 "The Faraglioni and Capri are really majestic when you're there," he says.
 "I felt that the film needed to convey that."

-That decision would shape everything that followed.
+That decision helped establish the visual language that would shape the campaign in the years that followed.
 The campaign placed equal emphasis on atmosphere, location and narrative, expanding beyond the conventions typically associated with fragrance advertising at the time.
 Rather than presenting a product, it created a world.

 At the centre of that world stood David Gandy.
 Looking back, Testino recognised something that others had not yet fully articulated.
 "There hadn't been a male model for quite some time that had become a star like in the 1980s," he says.
 "I thought of David as the return of the super male model."

 Testino had already begun photographing him for other assignments, sensing what he describes as a new quality of stardom.
-Light Blue would become one of the images most closely associated with that period of his career.
+Light Blue would become the defining collaboration of that period.

 Anna Jagodzinska joined David Gandy for the 2009 chapter of Dolce & Gabbana Light Blue.